lfricken/lfricken.github.io/pages/politicalnodes.md

 Here is a prediction of this model: we will be obsessed with what concepts we can connect to other concepts, even when the connection is totally meaningless.

 Suppose I say: “Opposing Israel is anti-Semitic”.
 Why?
-Well, the Israelis are mostly Jews, so in a sense by definition being anti- them is “anti-Semitic”, broadly defined.
+Well, the Israelis are mostly Jews, so in a sense by definition being anti- them is “anti-Semitic”.
 Also, __P(opposes Israel\|is anti-Semitic)__ is probably pretty high, which sort of lends some naive plausibility to the idea that __P(is anti-Semitic\|opposes Israel)__ is at least higher than it otherwise could be.

 Maybe we do our research and we find exactly what percent of opponents of Israel endorse various anti-Semitic statements like “I hate all Jews” or “Hitler had some bright ideas”.
-We’ve replaced the symbol with the substance and gotten rid of the vagueness.
+We’ve gotten rid of the vagueness.
 Problem solved, right?

 Maybe not.
 In the same sense that people can agree on all of the characteristics of Pluto – its diameter, the eccentricity of its orbit, its number of moons – and still disagree on the question “Is Pluto a planet”, one can agree on every characteristic of every Israel opponent and still disagree on the definitional question “Is opposing Israel anti-Semitic?”

-(fact: it wasn’t until proofreading this essay that I realized I had originally written “Is Israel a planet?” and “Is opposing Pluto anti-Semitic?”
-I would like to see Jonathan Haidt hypnotize people until they can come up with positive arguments for those propositions.)
+(fact: it wasn’t until proofreading this essay that I realized I had originally written “Is opposing Pluto anti-Semitic?”
+I hope we never see that level of politicization)

-What’s the point of this useless squabble over definitions?

-I think it’s about drawing a line between the concept “anti-Semitism” and “oppose Israel”.
+But what’s the point of this useless squabble over definitions?
+It’s about drawing a line between the concept “anti-Semitism” and “oppose Israel”.
 If your head is screwed on right, you assign anti-Semitism some very bad karma.
 So if we can stick a thick line between “anti-Semitism” and “oppose Israel”, then you’re going have very bad feelings about opposition to Israel and your General Factor Of Pro-Israeliness will go up.

 Notice that this model is transitive, ___but shouldn’t be___.

-That is, let’s say we’re arguing over the definition of anti-Semitism, and I say “anti-Semitism just means anything that hurts Jews”.
+Let’s say we’re arguing over the definition of anti-Semitism, and I say “anti-Semitism just means anything that hurts Jews”.

 “anti-Semitism” is already loaded with negative affect.
 Hitler was anti-Semitic.
 The pogroms in Russia were anti-Semitic.
 The Spanish Inquisition was anti-Semitic.